UWPCE-PythonCert/EMC-Python300-Spring2015/slides_sources/source/weak_references.rst

 If a python object somehow references itself -- i.e. it references another object that references the first
 object:

-You have a circular reference, in the Python docs it's called a `reference cycle`
+You have a circular reference!

+In the Python docs it's called a `reference cycle`

 ===================
 Circular References